SwathiKrishna93/Messaging-Application/README.md

 If a user wants to leave the chat application at any time, he/she can just close the tab and he/she gets logged out automatically.

-On Refreshing the page, a prompt comes asking whether the user wants to reload warning he/she would be logged out if he/she chooses to reload.
+On Refreshing the page or when the user tries to close the tab, a prompt comes asking whether the user wants to reload warning he/she would be logged out if he/she chooses to reload/close the tab.

 Messaging